-This project was funded by a Collaborative Research and Development grant from the Natural Sciences and Engineering Research Council of Canada (NSERC), Bionest Technologies and Primodal.
+This project was funded by a Collaborative Research and Development grant from the Natural Sciences and Engineering Research Council of Canada (NSERC), Bionest Technologies (Shawinigan, QC, Canada) and Primodal (Québec, QC, Canada).
 The project was also financially supported by the Quebec consortium for industrial bioprocess research and innovation (CRIBIQ).
-The authors would also like to thank the research and development team of Bionest for the provided technical and logistics support.
+The authors would also like to thank the research and development team of Bionest for the provided technical and logistical support, and Jean-David Therrien for reviewing the manuscript.
 Peter Vanrolleghem holds the Canada Research Chair on Water Quality Modelling.